mosaicml/streaming/docs/source/distributed_training/performance_tuning.md

 $$L = \frac{S \cdot N}{P}$$

-Where $L$ is the required cache limit per node, in MB, $S$ is the average shard size, in MB, $P$ is the number of physical nodes,  and $N$ is the total number of shard files.
+Where $L$ is the required cache limit per node, in MB, $S$ is the average shard size, in MB, $N$ is the total number of shard files, and $P$ is the number of physical nodes.
 However, for optimal performance, the *minimum* required `cache_limit` can be much lower, since each node only needs to store shards that have samples that are actively being used for training.
 If `shuffle` is `False`, or if using the [`'py1s'`](../dataset_configuration/shuffling.md#py1s) or [`'py2s'`](../dataset_configuration/shuffling.md#py2s) shuffling algorithms, the required cache limit will be approximately:

 $$L = 2 \cdot S \cdot \lceil\frac{C}{P}\rceil $$